-What: Described as a museum springing to life, the Rolex Monterey Motorsports Reunion is a cornerstone of the Monterey Peninsula’s Classic Car Week.
-Approximately 550 vehicles are invited to compete in the world’s premier motoring event, and are accepted based on the car’s authenticity, race provenance and period correctness.
+What: Described as a museum springing to life, the Rolex Monterey Motorsports Reunion is the largest event held during the famed Monterey Classic Car Week, and is the only event where cars are doing what they were originally intended to do … race.
+Approximately 550 race cars are accepted from more than 1,000 entry applications to compete in the world’s premier motoring event.
+Each entry is scrutinized and accepted based on the car’s authenticity, race provenance and period correctness.

-When: August 14-17, 2014
+When: August 17-20, 2017

 Pre-1940 Sports Racing and Touring Cars